penielimpact/penielimpact/README.md

 - 👋 Hi, I’m @penielimpact
-- 👀 I’m interested in the intergration of Fintech with climate innovation
+- 👀 I’m interested in intergration of fintech with climate innovation
 - 🌱 I’m currently learning .NET, Kubernetes
 - 💞️ I’m looking to collaborate on .NET, Climate Technology, Python and Unity for Hololense.
 - 📫 How to reach me [ you reach me via email: bk@penielimpact.com]